rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 };
 ```

-This is how you generally move from ‘crash on error’ to ‘actually handle the
+This is how you generally move from "crash on error" to "actually handle the
-error’: by switching from `expect()` to a `match` statement.
+error": by switching from `expect()` to a `match` statement.
 A `Result` is the
 return type of `parse()`. `Result` is an `enum` like `Ordering`, but in this
 case, each variant has some data associated with it. `Ok` is a success, and
 `Err` is a failure.
 Each contains more information: in this case, the